maxjmohr/personal_website/res/content/aboutme.md

 Hey, I'm Max.
-I am currently studying data science and working at BearingPoint in data analytics & engineering.
+I am currently studying data science in Tübingen and working at BearingPoint in data analytics & engineering.